 Fluoride is a natural mineral that helps to prevent caries.
 Fluoride is absorbed in the outer enamel layer of the tooth and helps to replenish lost calcium and phosphorous to help keep the teeth hard.

-The pediatric dentist will dry your child’s teeth with gauze and apply a fluoride varnish.
+will dry your child’s teeth with gauze and apply a fluoride varnish.
 Use of fluoride varnish reduces caries by 40-50%.
 One of the biggest advantages of fluoride varnish is your child can eat and drink right after its application.